- Win a Business Negotiation in Three Simple Steps - August 6, 2013

 - Surround yourself with friends who will remind you you’re awesome when you need it, and call you out when it’s time.
 In my experience, entrepreneurship is sort of like a see-saw: sometimes it seems like everything is falling apart and, at others, that huge thing you’ve been working to achieve may actually be possible.
 Friends can be an escape, sure (and you need escapes, big time), but they can also be the external support you need most.
 It’s hard to keep up with friends regularly when you’re starting a company, but each time I do, I’ve been working increasingly hard to allow them to push me in the way I personally need pushing (and, by the way, try to do the same right back!).

 - Sharing what you’ve learned with others can pay back in a million different ways.
-With Greatist, I’ve found putting the time into teaching others has paid me back many times over.
+With Greatist, I’ve found putting the time into teaching others has paid me back many times over in important lessons.
 I started a class with Skillshare mostly because two awesome buddies, Peter Boyce and Scott Britton, asked me to.
 I taught How to Grow from 0 to 250,000 Organic Uniques in Under 6 Months with no expectations… and have since taught a few more.
 Each time I’ve been shocked by how much I’ve learned, from the people who take the class and those who follow up afterwards.
 I’ve made great friends, started major brand partnerships, been introduced to some remarkable people, and brainstormed amazing ideas with others because of them.

 - Schedule in specific time to think and be creative.
 Emails, meetings, sleep, repeat… and suddenly a week has gone by without time to think.
 This might sound a little silly, but put time blocks into your calendar to just think.
 I’ve literally just started scheduling “thinking time” on my calendar at regular intervals, and beg everyone on my team to do the same.
 Also, a lot of my most creative ideas come from doing, seeing, experiencing something else entirely.
 Some of my best ideas have come from seeing a random movie, attending a jazz concert, or taking the time to explore somewhere new.